stephaneVercouillieBMID/slate/source/workingVersion.html.md

  - Information to customize the user consent screen
  - Redirect URIs associated to your instances of itsme(r) services (to which the user will be redirected after the autentication)
  - JWKset URL, and associated SSL/TLS certificate

- Can a same service point to separate SSL Certificates?
- Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSET.
   You can consult [our B2B portal](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7) for more information about this step.

+<aside class="success"> Can a same service point to separate SSL Certificates?

+Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSet.</aside>

  <aside class="success">
  Once your Sandbox is created, you will receive: